Last updated on January 19th, 2022 at 07:00 pm

 The benefits are endless in this modern age digital world.
 To list a few :

-- In the 21st century, people generally search for the product of their choice or service on the internet; statistics say about 70 percent of users do this.
-LinkedIn gathers a serious bunch of people, who would actually be interested in the product.
+- In the 21st century, people generally search for the product of their choice or service on the internet; statistics say about 70 per cent of users do this.
+LinkedIn gathers a severe bunch of people, who would actually be interested in the product.

 - Unlike other social media platforms, LinkedIn allows marketers to narrow down their customers and reach only these specific users versus the vast cohort of people out there.
 LinkedIn offers targeting by occupation or title, i.e. there is confined targeting.

-- Around 60 percent of the profiles on LinkedIn are managers or people in esteemed leadership positions.
-So, if the product or service is quite unique and not something which would sell every day, this is a great platform for promotion.
+- Around 60 per cent of the profiles on LinkedIn are managers or people in esteemed leadership positions.
+So, if the product or service is quite unique and not something which would sell every day, this is an excellent platform for promotion.

-- The minimum daily budget which needs to be spent on the ads is $2 which isn’t that much of a big amount.
-LinkedIn also has the option of pay-per-click which is, only those people who clicked and saw the ad will cost you.
+- The minimum daily budget which needs to be spent on the ads is $2, which isn’t that much of a significant amount.
+LinkedIn also has the option of pay-per-click, which is, only those people who clicked and saw the ad will cost you.

 - LinkedIn allows one to write an article about a product to promote it and convince people to become their customers.